Survolt09/3-musketeers/cash/README.md

 # cash

+Cash is a NodeJS library that allow to convert currency.

 ## Features

 Convert an amount of currency A into a currency B. Each currency must  be contained in the following available Currency list :